-The new data capture calculation includes an allowance of 5% for planned maintenance and calibration.
 These changes have increased data capture but introduced a small step change in long term trends that is not representative of atmospheric conditions in the UK.
 The change from 2012 to 2013 is negligible in terms of absolute concentrations but significant in 2012/2013 ratio for components that were previously not measured as a result of measurements being below the detection limit.
-For example, using the new IPR flags, Trimethylbenzene measurements at Auchencorth Moss change from no data capture to 90.24% data capture and a concentration of 0.12 μg m-3.
-These measurements will be reported with a "<" symbol to clarify this for data users.
+For example, using the new IPR flags, Trimethylbenzene measurements at Auchencorth Moss change from no data capture to 90.24% data capture and a concentration of 0.12 $\mu$ g m-3.
+These measurements will be reported with a '<' symbol to clarify this for data users.
+The revised data capture calculation also includes an allowance of 5% for planned maintenance and calibration.
+This decreases the data capture target for benzene from 90% to 85%.